Patients & Caregivers

 Prior clinical studies demonstrated autologous MSC-NTF cellular therapy is safe and well-tolerated in ALS.

 BrainStorm has completed three clinical trials of our investigational cellular therapy in ALS.
 All three trials were designed to determine the safety and tolerability of autologous MSC-NTF cell administration.

 Phase 1 / 2

 Phase 3 Clinical Trial in ALS

 BrainStorm has completed a randomized, double-blind, placebo-controlled phase 3 trial of autologous MSC-NTF cells following repeat administration in patients in ALS at six U.S. sites (NCT03280056).
 Learn more.

 Our investigational cellular therapy offers promise as a potential treatment option for progressive MS. Find out more about how autologous MSC-NTF cells are developed.

 Pre-approval Access Policies

 BrainStorm Cell Therapeutics Inc. is dedicated to developing innovative cellular therapies for highly debilitating neurodegenerative diseases.
 We are currently conducting clinical trials to evaluate the efficacy and safety in ALS and in progressive MS.

-BrainStorm Cell Therapeutics Inc. is currently not offering expanded access to our investigational agent, autologous MSC-NTF cellular therapy.
+BrainStorm Cell Therapeutics Inc. is offering an expanded access program enrolling by invitation only to our investigational agent, autologous MSC-NTF cellular therapy for patients who completed the Phase 3 trial and meet inclusion criteria.
+Learn More